Master of Arts

-You must pay a non-refundable application fee of $102 or your application will not be processed.
+You must pay a non-refundable application fee or your application will not be processed.

-3. Curriculum Vitae and a research statement The research statement (approximately 500 words for Master's and 5 pages for Ph.D.) should indicate potential supervisor, the field in which the applicant wishes to pursue, and the reasons for applying to the program.
+- Curriculum Vitae and research proposal.
+The research proposal (approximately 500 words for Master's and 5 pages for PhD) should indicate potential supervisor, the field in which the applicant wishes to pursue, and the reasons for applying to the program.
 A description of the proposed research project, with brief bibliography, should be included.

-4. Test scores: Any student who has not studied at a Canadian institution must submit official copies of their GRE (Graduate Record Examination) scores.
-These score reports must come directly from the Educational Testing Service: a photocopy will not be accepted.
+- Test scores.
+Any student who has not studied at a Canadian institution must submit official copies of their GRE (Graduate Record Examination) scores.
+These score reports must come directly from the Educational Testing Service; a photocopy will not be accepted.

 The codes for reporting GRE scores to the department are as follows: the Institutional Code for McGill University is 0935 and the code for the department ("Asian Languages") is 2601.